FC Porto in international football: Recent years (2010–present)

 Porto failed a fourth successive league title by finishing third in the 2013–14 Primeira Liga, and therefore had to contest the following season's Champions League play-off round.
 They overcame French side Lille to reach the group stage, and won their group ahead of Shakhtar Donetsk, Athletic Bilbao and Belarusian champions BATE Borisov.
 During this stage, Porto recorded their biggest win in this competition after beating BATE Borisov 6–0 at the Estádio do Dragão.
 The team then eliminated Basel to reach the quarter-finals for the first time since 2008–09.
 Drawn against Bayern Munich, Porto hosted the German champions for the first leg and grabbed a shocking 3–1 win, with goals from Ricardo Quaresma and Jackson Martínez.
 A week later, in Munich, Porto were eliminated after suffering an all-time club record-matching 6–1 away defeat (tied with the loss to AEK Athens, and 5–0 losses to Hannover 96, PSV Eindhoven, Arsenal, and Liverpool).
 A runner-up finish in the 2014–15 Primeira Liga earned Porto's fifth consecutive participation in the Champions League group stage in 2015–16.
 After a positive start, defeats in the last two matches against Dynamo Kyiv and Chelsea relegated the club to that season's Europa League round of 32, where they were knocked out by Borussia Dortmund.

+In the 2016–17 edition, Porto finished second in the group stage, behind English side Leicester City.
+In the round of 16, Porto faced Juventus.
+They lost the first match (at home) 0–2 and later, in Italy, suffered a 1–0 defeat in the second leg, ending Porto's run in the Champions League.
+In the following 2017–18 edition, Porto once again qualified for the round of 16 and encountered another English team, Liverpool.
+They were defeated 5–0 in the first leg and managed a 0–0 draw in the second.
+In the 2018–19 UEFA Champions League, FC Porto reached the group stages where they finished atop Group D, winning five matches and drawing one out of the six games.
+In the round of 16, Porto traveled to Italy to face Roma in the first leg, losing 2–1.
+In the second leg, playing at home, they avenged their loss in Italy, defeating Roma 3–1 after extra time and progressing to the next phase.
+In the quarter-finals, they met Liverpool, the team that had eliminated them in the previous edition.
+Porto lost 2–0 in the first leg and 4–1 in the second.